scaleoutsean/solidfire-windows/README.md

 Notes on Windows Server Hyper-V clusters with NetApp SolidFire, including (but not limited to) NeApp HCI H410C (servers) and Mellanox SN2010 switches.

-For additional SolidFire information, please refer to [awesome-solidfire](https://github.com/scaleoutsean/awesome-solidfire).
+For additional SolidFire-related information, please refer to [awesome-solidfire](https://github.com/scaleoutsean/awesome-solidfire).

 - [solidfire-windows: Notes on Microsoft Windows with NetApp SolidFire](#solidfire-windows-notes-on-microsoft-windows-with-netapp-solidfire)
   - [General Notes](#general-notes)